tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 **Hash function** · Uses a simple multiplicative hash with different seeds for each of the h hash functions.
 Each hash sets one bit in the bitset using `bitset[hash % m / 64] |= (1ULL << (hash % 64))`.

-**Integration** · TidesDB creates one bloom filter per SSTable during flush, adding all keys.
+**Integration** · TidesDB creates one bloom filter per SSTable during flush and merges, adding all keys.
 The filter is serialized and written to the klog file after data blocks.
 During reads, the system checks the bloom filter before consulting the block index.
 With 1% FPR, this eliminates 99% of disk reads for absent keys.
 The filter is loaded into memory when an SSTable is opened and remains resident.

 ### Buffer